IF is an around-the-clock celebration of improvised arts.

 Set against the backdrop of a tentative emergence from the pandemic, IF 2022 took on the theme Towards New Futures: Improvising in Transition.
 This festival expanded beyond its all-night digital performances to include—as its grand finale—an in-person (and livestreamed) performance at the University of Guelph by the enthralling Toronto-based taiko group Nagata Shachu.
 This was also the first iteration of IF that was connected to an academic conference.
 IF 2022 dovetailed with Curating for Change: The Work that Music Festivals Do in the World (presented by IICSI, Queen’s University, and the University of Guelph), which brought together scholars, artists, organizers, and patrons to reflect on the role that music festivals play in our communities; this conference’s keynote address and performance by William Parker and Patricia Nicholson launched IF 2022.

-Now in its fourth year, IF 2023 featured robust, in-person programming at IICSI’s new state-of-the-art performance space, ImprovLab, and in other spaces across the University of Guelph campus—all while continuing to offer the Festival’s distinctive online stream.
+IF 2023, our fourth iteration, featured robust, in-person programming at IICSI’s new state-of-the-art performance space, ImprovLab, and in other spaces across the University of Guelph campus—all while continuing to offer the Festival’s distinctive online stream.
 The Festival also coincided with two other stellar events: an exhibition celebrating 15 years of research in the field of Critical Studies in Improvisation, titled Improvising Communities: A Retrospective Exhibition, and the 2023 Sound, Meaning, Education conference: CONVERSATIONS & improvisations.
+Centred on the theme Restless Imagination: Improvising the New Normal, IF 2023 showcased legendary and emerging improvisational performers mixing skill, vulnerability, and daring to make meaning out of this moment.

 Explore IF!